-The Asia-Pacific Extractive Industries Knowledge Hub invites applications for a two-week course, Advancing Accountable Resource Governance in Asia Pacific 2018, held from 8 to 19 January 2018 in Bangka Belitung, Indonesia.
+The application period for the Asia-Pacific Extractive Industries Knowledge Hub two-week course, Advancing Accountable Resource Governance in Asia Pacific 2018, held from 8 to 19 January 2018 in Bangka Belitung, Indonesia, has closed.

 About the course